minio/minio-py/docs/API.md

 Listen for notifications on a bucket.
 Additionally one can provide filters for prefix, suffix and events.
 There is no prior set bucket notification needed to use this API.
-This is an Minio extension API where unique identifiers are regitered and unregistered by the server automatically based on incoming requests.
+This is an Minio extension API where unique identifiers are registered and unregistered by the server automatically based on incoming requests.

-Yeilds events as they occur, caller has iterate to read these events as they occur.
+Yields events as they occur, caller has to iterate to read these events as they occur.

 __Parameters__